Skip to main

 Residential aged care fees and charges explained

 Navigating residential aged care can feel complex and overwhelming.
-This page is designed to help you understand the different fees and charges involved, so you can make informed decisions with confidence and peace of mind.
-Residential aged care includes several types of fees and charges.
-Understanding how they work will help you plan ahead.
+The information on this page is designed to help you understand the different fees and charges and levels of support.

 Fees and charges explainer video